 - The declaration page, the last periodic statement, and the certificate for any group insurance for all life insurance policies insuring the party's life or life of the party's spouse (also make copies of insurance cards).

 - Corporate, partnership, and trust tax returns for the last three (3) years, if the producing party has 30% ownership interest.

 - All premarital or marital agreements entered into at any time between the parties to this marriage, whether before or during the marriage.

 Remember, any income received must be accounted for and proved up in court.
 Gathering the financial documents mentioned above helps cut down on the time and stress involved with providing discovery to determine your liquidity.

 As always, please feel free to reach out to Pinson Law, P.A. for any assistance or guidance with understanding the financial documents that Florida courts require.
-We hope that you keep us in mind and thank you for your time!
-(813) 812-3311.
+We thank you for your time, and we hope you keep us in mind!
+813-560-4164.

 Disclaimer: The hiring of a lawyer is an important decision that should not be based solely upon advertisements.
 Before you decide, please contact us for additional information about our qualifications and experience.
 This web site is designed for general information only.
 The information presented at this site should not be construed to be formal legal advice nor the formation of a lawyer/client relationship, and should not be construed as such.
 Due to the changing nature of the law and our reliance on outside information, we do not warranty or guarantee the accuracy or availability of the content on this site or on other sites to which we link.
 You must not rely on information on this website as an alternative to legal advice from your attorney or other professional legal service provider.
 If you have any specific questions about any legal matter, you should consult your attorney.
 You should never delay seeking legal advice, disregard legal advice, or commence or discontinue any legal actions because of information on this website.